Steve Ihnat

-Stefan Ihnat (August 7, 1934 – May 12, 1972) was a Slovak-born actor and director, raised in Canada, who later moved to the US.
+Stefan Ihnat (August 7, 1934 – May 12, 1972) was a Slovak-born American actor and director, raised in Lynden, Ontario, Canada, who later moved to the US.

 Early life

 Ihnat was born to Andrew and Mary Ihnat in Slovakia and was raised on a farm in Lynden, Ontario.
 His family settled there after fleeing his native Czechoslovakia in 1939, when he was five years old.
 Ihnat, his mother, father, younger sister, and two young boys from other families left Czechoslovakia three days before Prague was occupied by invading German forces in March of that year.

 Film and television career

 Ihnat moved to the United States in 1956 to pursue a career in acting and attended the Pasadena Playhouse.
 He never gained United States citizenship.
 In 1959, he played a truck driver in with cargo hijackers in an episode of Highway Patrol.
-At a time when he had difficulty finding work he enlisted in the U.S. Army for two years and served at Headquarters U.S. Army, Port Inchon, South Korea.
+At a time when he had difficulty finding work he enlisted in the United States Army for two years serving at Headquarters U.S. Army, Port Inchon, South Korea.
 In 1960, Pvt.
 Ihnat won second prize in the Republic of Korea poetry contest for his entry titled "Toil in the Night."

 Ihnat guest-starred in many television series during the 1960s, including a mind-controlled lieutenant in the science fiction television series The Outer Limits in the two-part episode, "The Inheritors", (1964).
 In 1965, he guest starred as murderer Charlie Parks in the Perry Mason episode, "The Case of the Duplicate Case."

 Ihnat held over 70 guest credits in such well known series as Star Trek episode "Whom Gods Destroy" (1969) as the psychotic Garth of Izar and also two episodes of The Fugitive, entitled "Cry Uncle" (alongside Ron Howard) and "The Walls of Night".
 Other credits include Blue Light ("Field of Dishonor"), Gunsmoke (“My Father’s Guitar”, "Exodus 21:22", "Jenny" with Lisa Gerritsen (December 28, 1970), “The Mission” & "Noose of Gold"), The Silent Force ("Take As Directed For Death"), Bonanza ("Dead and Gone" as Johann Brunner, "A Dream to Dream" as Josh Carter and "Terror at 2:00" as Mr. Ganns), The Virginian ("Jed" and "Last Grave at Socorro Creek"), Mission: Impossible ("The Astrologer"), ("The Mind of Stefan Miklos"), Cimarron Strip ("The Hunted"), I Dream of Jeannie ("My Master the Rainmaker"), Mannix ("Huntdown", "End Game" and "To Draw the Lightning"), The F.B.I. ("Region of Peril" and "The Prey"), The Name of the Game ("The Chains of Command" and "Nightmare"), Medical Center ("Fright and Flight") and Perry Mason ("The Case of the Duplicate Case").
 In 1971 Inhat was in Sweet, Sweet Rachel, a TV movie that formed the basis for the series The Sixth Sense.
+He played Tom Blake in The Mod Squad episode “Search and Destroy.”